 Myself (Paul Massey) and my wife (Lee Massey) are very lucky.
 We may not have grand wealth, a big house in the country or drive around in flashy cars but we do have something very special indeed.
-We have a narrowboat called Hannah.
+We have a narrowboat called Hannah, and no she is not a barge.
 Hannah is not a shiny show boat that we polish every week and she is most certainly no spring chicken.
-Hannah is a cosy, most wonderful home that we can take anywhere around the beautiful canal networks of Great Britain.
+Hannah is a cosy, most wonderful home that we can take anywhere around the beautiful canal network of Great Britain.
 Hannah is a place of tranquillity away from what most people call a 'normal' life.

-Contrary to what you may be thinking, we are not pensioners enjoying our retirement years, we are in fact in working '40 somethings' who do not believe that life is all about living in the 'rat race'.
+Contrary to what you may be thinking, we are not pensioners enjoying our retirement years, we are in fact working '40 somethings' who do not believe that life is all about living in the 'rat race' - UPDATE - I'm now officially an old git having reached 50!
 I work as a freelance graphic designer/musician (http://www.paulmasseycreative.com) and my fair lady owns a hair and beauty salon in Dunstable called Studio 55.
 At present we are not continuous cruisers and do not live aboard full time but I spend around half of my life aboard Hannah and my wife joins me for about two thirds of that time.
 I am lucky as I can work quite happily aboard the boat so long as I have a wifi connection.
 As time moves on we are both pretty sure that we will both be living aboard permanently, which is exactly what we would love to do once the circumstances are right.

 We have 2 children, the eldest being Luke who now has a family of his own and the youngest being Emma who is 22 and has finally left home!
 We also have a Jack Russell dog called Buddie Weiser Woodgnome the First who we swear was a human in a previous life - clever is not the word.
 Actually the word is 'Skingy' but we won't go in to that right now.